aerithnetzer/quartz/content/Digital Literacy Fundamentals.md

 ---
+id: Digital Literacy Fundamentals
+aliases: []
+tags: []
+draft: True
+subtitle: Rethinking the way we teach students and their relationship to computing platforms
 title: Return to Tradition
-subtitle: Rethinking the way we teach students and their relationship to computing platforms
-draft: True
 ---

 <!-- markdownlint-disable MD013 -->